 Contact Boston Personal Injury Attorney John J. Sheehan | Se Habla Español

 John J. Sheehan is a Boston personal injury attorney who is dedicated to helping members of the Hispanic community win the compensation they deserve.
 He has decades of experience, and has personally recovered millions of dollars for injured construction workers throughout Massachusetts.
-If you or a loved one has been injured on the job, contact the Law Office of John J. Sheehan today to make sure that you have the best chance to recover maximum compensation for your injuries.
+If you or a loved one has been injured on the job, contact the Reading personal injury lawyers of the Law Office of John J. Sheehan today to make sure that you have the best chance to recover maximum compensation for your injuries.